Your weekly poem: THE WAY IT IS

 I feel gifted and carried.

-And I feel the need to share with you some of of what I was gifted with.
+And I feel the need to share with you some of what I was gifted with.

 Here is what I wrote (unedited) after my first meditation time in the morning: